dasanupam04/Customer-shopping-behaviour-analysis-Python-SQL-PowerBI/README.md

     5. Season & Preferred Channel: Helps in understanding timing and platform preferences

 This dataset allows both behavioral analysis and predictive modeling.

+🧹 Data Preparation & Cleaning

+All inconsistencies in the dataset were cleaned, missing values handled, and columns standardized.